Coronation Street Live (2000 episode): Plot

 Peter Barlow (Chris Gascoyne) arrives in a taxi as the residents celebrate their brief victory.
 He is not surprised to find Ken at the centre of things.
 Peter tells Deirdre Rachid (Anne Kirkbride) and Blanche Hunt (Maggie Jones) that he has left the Navy and that his wife Jessica has left him.
 He goes for a drink in The Rovers and tries to chat up Linda Baldwin (Jacqueline Pirie), unaware that she is married to Mike Baldwin (Johnny Briggs), but becomes aware of her identity after making a fool of himself.

 Natalie, Geena and Liz watch the ITV Evening News on which Sir Trevor McDonald reads an item about Prince Charles' visit to Manchester.
 Audrey is seen being presented to the Prince at Weatherfield Town Hall.
 Hayley finally finds the opportunity to speak to Roy.
 She is distressed that Roy does not see her as a woman, and when he clarifies that he does not think of her in the same way as other women, before going off to join the demonstrators, Hayley writes him a letter, packs her bags and leaves their flat.

 Ken realises that the preservation order will not arrive in time to save the cobbles.
 However, Duggie realises that nobody knows what the preservation order looks like, so creates a fake preservation order, which will hopefully fool the police long enough for the real one to arrive.
-They type it on Ken's laptop before emailing it to Stan Potter, a friend of Duggie's, who prints a hard copy for them.
+They type it on Ken's laptop before emailing it to Stan Potter (Noddy Holder), a friend of Duggie's, who prints a hard copy for them.
 With the cars moved, the police give the tarmackers the go-ahead to start work, but Stan arrives just in time to deliver the fake preservation order.
 The police are sceptical, but order the tarmackers to pack up for the night.
 The residents celebrate their victory, jeering at Les Battersby (Bruce Jones) when he tries to join in.
 Roy reads Hayley's letter and frantically searches for her as the celebrations are under way.
 Natalie tells Geena she plans to sell The Rovers to a pub chain.
 Ken leads the demonstrators in a toast to tradition and community.